aknackiron/testdroid-documentation/testdroid-cloud-integration/jira/index.md

 The above command stores JIRA server's certificate to `/tmp/jira_server.cer` file that needs to be uploaded to Bitbar Testing.

-When everything is configured properly this should be visible:
+When everything is configured properly, this should be visible:

 ![]({{site.github.url}}/assets/testdroid-cloud-integration/jira/jira-integration-update.png)

 6) The connection between Bitbar Testing and JIRA is now setup successfully.
-Changing credentials, certificate deletion can be done in this view.
+Changing credentials and certificate deletion can be done in this view.

 7) In order to use the JIRA integration while working on Bitbar Testing, look for JIRA logos at the top right corner of each window and view.